Volkswagen Bora (China): 2022 facelift

 The fourth generation Volkswagen Bora received a facelift for the 2022 model year in the Chinese market.
 The update was launched in June 2022, with slightly revised exterior styling and slight adjustments to the powertrain options.
-The 1.5 liter engine was cancelled with the main powertrain options including a 1.2 liter Turbo engine and a 1.4 liter Turbo engine. the 1.2 liter Turbo engine develops a maximum output of 116hp（85kW）and 200N·m, while the 1.4T liter Turbo engine produces 150hp（110kW）and 250N·m with gearbox options including a 5-speed manual gearbox and a 7-speed dual clutch transmission.
+The 1.5-liter engine was cancelled with the main powertrain options including a 1.2-liter turbocharged engine and a 1.4-liter turbocharged engine. the 1.2-liter engine develops a maximum output of 114 hp and 200 Nm, while the 1.4-liter engine produces 148 hp and 250 Nm with gearbox options including a 5-speed manual gearbox and a 7-speed dual clutch transmission.